openedx/edx-documentation/en_us/developers/source/accessibility.rst

 information specifically for users of assistive technology.
 Certain sectioning elements (such as ``<nav>`` and ``<header>``) as well as generic ones (such as ``<div>`` with "search", "main" or "region" roles defined), receive special behaviors when encountered by assistive technology.
 Most screen readers announce when a user enters or leaves one of these regions, allow direct navigation to the region, and present the regions to a user in a list that they can use to browse the page out of context.
-Because your pages are likely to have multiple ``<nav>`` elements or ``<divs>`` with a role of region, it is important to use the ``aria-label`` attribute with a clear and distinct value to differentiate between them.
+Because your pages are likely to have multiple ``<nav>`` elements or ``<div>`` elements with "region" roles defined, it is important to use the ``aria-label`` attribute with a clear and distinct value to differentiate between them.